gla-rad/eNav-AtoNService/README.md

     mvn clean package

 ## Database Configuration
-The service uses hibernate to initialise the database structure.
+The service uses flyway and hibernate to initialise the database structure.
 The database connection parameters such as the URL and username/password should be provided in the application properties.
 Here is an example:

 ```yaml
 spring: